solana-labs/solana/metrics/scripts/README.md

 Metrics are enabled on a per-shell basis which means you must `source` the following scripts in each shell in which you start an application you wish to collect metrics from.
-For example, if running a Solana validator you must run `source ./enable.sh` before starting the node:
+For example, if running a Safecoin validator you must run `source ./enable.sh` before starting the node:

 `$ source ./enable.sh`